ps-tuebingen-courses/pl1-lecture-notes/src/07-higher-order-functions/higher-order-functions.md

 translation.
 Remember that such translations are often called "desugaring".

-Like for F1WAE, we will at first define the meaning of FAE in terms of substitution.
+As for F1WAE, we will at first define the meaning of FAE in terms of substitution.
 Here is the substitution function for FAE.

 ```scala mdoc
 def subst0(e1: Exp, x: String, e2: Exp): Exp = e1 match {